Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

 The kernel selection is completed in one iteration without traversing the search tree as done in the greedy strategy.
-The the time complexity is $O(|\mathcal{K}|R)$.
-KAS involves only one instance of forecasting validation loss computation, thereby reducing the time complexity.
+The time complexity is $O(|\mathcal{K}|R)$.
+KAS involves only one instance of forecasting query set loss computation, thereby reducing the time complexity.